 Add Vertex.
 This mode allows adding vertices into Paths and Polylines.
 A mouse click to a position on the selected path or polyline adds the new vertex.

-Countersink.
-In this mode you can place countersinks at the position of the mouse.
-See the Inspector in section 3.6.11 for Details.
+Sink.
+In this mode you can place counter-sinks at the position of the mouse.
+See the CAM Sink-Inspector for Details.

 Threads.
 Here you can place threads.
-See the Thread-Inspector in section 3.6.3 for Details.
+See the CAM Thread-Inspector for Details.